-I finally figured out something about my relationship with women that my Dad never taught me because he didn’t know it.
-It’s something my Mom didn’t know either because she likely didn’t understand it about herself.
+It took me a long time to figure this out about my relationships with women.
+My Dad never taught it to me because he didn’t know it.
+My Mom didn’t understand it either, because she didn’t understand it about herself.

 Here’s the secret: Your woman needs the exact kind of care and attention you need, the same care and attention both of you needed as children.

 Here’s the reality: All newborns need and want one thing from their mother (or primary caregiver).
 We call it love but to an infant, love is a very particular experience.

 Here’s what it should look and feel like: You cry.
 Your mother picks you up, and holds you close to her body.
 She looks down into your eyes with love and care, saying in a sweet, soft voice, “It’s okay, honey.
 I’ve got you.
 I’ll keep you safe.
 You can relax now.
 Someday, you’ll learn how to take care for yourself.
 For now, you can count on me to make you a priority whenever you need me.”

 When a mother consistently gives her child this gentle touch, soft voice, and reassuring eye contact, the baby feels safe and secure.
 It allows the baby to relax.
 For the baby, this is love.
 It’s what love feels like.
 This feeling of security is a primal bond that the baby can trust.

 So what does good sex have to do with the nurturing of early childhood?
 Everything.
 The new neuroscience of love shows that none of us ever outgrow this need to depend on someone to hold and care for us.
 The same feeling of deep trust and secure attachment is needed in your current relationship.
 If it’s missing, the anxiety of insecurity is in the way—for one or both of you.

 For adults, insecurity acts as a passion thief.
 Many women can’t open their body or their hearts when they feel unsafe.